LEE-HYUNSANG/UPBIT_ML/README.md

   ```
 - `POST` – update the status by sending `{ "enabled": true }`.

+The server resets to `{"enabled": false}` whenever it starts.
+When disabled,
+the monitoring loop continues to run so open positions and alerts remain
+available via the API.

 ### `/api/open_positions`

 - `GET` – list open positions managed by the order executor.